blacktm/r2d/README.md

 ## Cursor Position

 Use these helper methods to get the position of the cursor.
+Mouse positions are relative to the top left corner of the window.

 ```ruby
          # Returns the mouse: